Yes! PreCure 5

 Yes!
-PreCure 5 (YES! プリキュア５, Iesu!
-PuriKyua Faibu) is a Japanese anime television series produced by Toei Animation and the fourth installment in Izumi Todo's Pretty Cure metaseries, featuring the third generation of Cures.
-The series aired on TV Asahi between February 2007 and January 2008.
-After the final episode of the initial series, a second season, Yes!
+PreCure 5 (YES! プリキュア5) is a Japanese anime television series produced by Toei Animation and the fourth installment in Izumi Todo's Pretty Cure metaseries, featuring the third generation of Cures.
+The anime aired on TV Asahi between February 2007 and January 2008.
+After the final episode of the initial series, a second season – Yes!
 PreCure 5 GoGo!
-(YES! プリキュア５ GoGo!, Iesu!
-PuriKyua Faibu GōGō!), which is the franchise's fifth installment, aired between February 2008 and January 2009.
+(YES! プリキュア5 GoGo!) – which is the franchise's fifth installment, aired between February 2008 and January 2009, succeeding PreCure Splash Star time slot, and was succeeded by Fresh Pretty Cure!.
 Both series were directed by Toshiaki Komura and written by Yoshimi Narita.
 The character designs were done by Toshie Kawamura, who would go on to work on the character designs for Smile PreCure! and Hug!
 PreCure.
 An illustration book of her works was released on February 12, 2014.
 A manga adaptation was serialized in Kodansha's monthly Nakayoshi magazine.
-The series has butterflies as its main motif, while GoGo!'s main motif is roses.
-A sequel anime series focusing on the characters as adults premiered in October 2023.
+The series has dreams, hopes and butterflies as its main motif, while GoGo! has roses as its additional motif.
+A sequel anime focusing on the characters as adults premiered in October 2023.

 Story

 Yes!
 PreCure 5

-The original series aired from February 4, 2007, to January 27, 2008 in Japan.
+The original series aired from February 4, 2007, to January 27, 2008, in Japan.
 Nozomi Yumehara, a regular middle school student, finds a magical book called the Dream Collet in her school's library and meets Coco, a fairy from the Palmier Kingdom who tells her that his friend Natts is trapped within the Collet.
 Nozomi decides to help restore the kingdom, which has been destroyed by an organization called Nightmare, by finding the 55 Pinkies to complete the Dream Collet and grant a wish.
 Her kind heart and resolve to help Coco proves she has the heart to be a Pretty Cure, and after receiving a Pinky Catch from a pink butterfly, she gains the power to transform into Cure Dream.
 To fight against Nightmare, who also seeks the Dream Collet for their own gain, she forms a team of four other students to be Pretty Cure.
 Together with Cure Rouge, Cure Lemonade, Cure Mint and Cure Aqua, they form the Yes Pretty Cure 5.